 Step 2.
-Apply Criteria in Dimension I: Alignment to the Depth of the CCSS (Slides –)
+Apply Criteria in Dimension I: Alignment to the Depth of the CCSS (Slides 12–25)

+Time: 45 minutes

-Time: 45 minesNote that Dimension I is non-negotiable.
+Note that Dimension I is non-negotiable.
 In order for the review to continue, a rating of 2 or 3 is required.
 If the review is discontinued, consider general feedback that might be given to developers/teachers regarding next steps.

 Basic Outline of facilitation for Dimension I